 Before his six years of judging had ended, Jephthah had to put down an uprising by the men of Ephraim, his fellow Israelites, who were angry by his failure to ask them to join the fight against the Ammonites.
 The two armies went to battle, and Jephthah's army, the Gileadites, killed 42,000 Ephraimites.
 Although, his weakness was his rash, thoughtless behavior, he's listed in the Book of Hebrews as one of the heros of faith (Heb.
 11:32).
 After his death, he was buried in a city of Gilead.
 Jephthah's story is found in Judges chapter 11, and chap.
 12:1-7.

-Next: Jeremiah (or Jeremy)
+Next person in the Bible: Jeremiah (or Jeremy)

 Go to: List of people in the Bible